drkostas/Youtube-FirstCommentBot/README.md

 respective channel yet, otherwise, it picks the one that was posted the longest time ago.
 Just create a `default.txt` file in a folder named `comments` and write one comment per line.
 If, for a specific channel, you want to have additional comments, create another txt file named after the channel's id.
-For example, you can create a `UC-ImLFXGIe2FC4Wo5hOodnw.txt` for the Veritasium YT channel.
+For example, you can create a `UC-ImLFXGIe2FC4Wo5hOodnw.txt` for the Veritasium YT channel that has that id.

 ### Start following channels <a name = "add_channels"></a>